Lavender Latte Recipe: The Perfect Winter Warmer

 Don’t have an espresso machine or a milk frother?
 You can still make a great lavender latte by frothing milk in a French press.
 It’s as simple as warming the milk in the microwave, adding it to the French press, and moving the plunger vigorously up and down.
 This adds air to the milk, which is what gives it that all-important light and foamy texture.

 Pro Tip: If you’re using a plant-based milk alternative, you might not be able to achieve the same texture you would using dairy milk, especially if you’re using a milk frother (2).
 Many brands are now releasing specialty “barista” versions of their nut, soy, and oat milk to combat this problem.
-These have been specially formulated to mimic the properties of dairy milk, and you should be sure to choose one if you’re hoping for a lavender latte to rival your favorite cafe.
+These have been specially formulated to mimic the properties of dairy milk, and you should be sure to choose one if you’re hoping for a lavender latte to rival your favourite cafe.

 Step 4: Assemble your latte